Skip to content

 Agents gravitate toward minimal patches.
 Asked to refactor a module, they'll modify the surface — rename a variable, add a wrapper — while leaving the underlying problem intact.
 This produces code that looks updated but hasn't actually improved.

 Countermeasure: The system prompt explicitly encourages agents to make the changes the task requires, not the smallest possible diff.
-Combined with disposable architecture, agents are trained to understand that large, correct changes are preferable to small, incomplete ones.
+Agents are trained to understand that large, correct changes are preferable to small, incomplete ones.

 2. Unnecessary Fallbacks